Please rotate your device

 Behind every BNIM project is a deep focus on process and commitment to a human-purposed, integrated approach.
 We begin with developing a comprehensive understanding of ecology, site, building, and spaces as we work with clients through the discovery process to identify core goals and needs.
 This enables our design teams to set a framework for success and to design for outcomes rooted in human purpose and high performance while uniquely addressing the project vision.
-In BNIM’s ongoing work on a transformational addition and renovation of Missouri State University’s (MSU) Temple Hall, home to the College of Natural and Applied Sciences (CNAS), BNIM’s design team members are sharing a closer look into the guiding principles, goals, and design process and approach that have shaped the project.
+In BNIM’s ongoing work on a transformational addition and renovation of Missouri State University’s (MSU) Blunt Hall (Formerly Temple Hall), home to the College of Natural and Applied Sciences (CNAS), BNIM’s design team members are sharing a closer look into the guiding principles, goals, and design process and approach that have shaped the project.

-Missouri State University TEMPLE HALL (ORIGINAL DESIGN AND CONSTRUCTION 1971)
+MISSOURI STATE UNIVERSITY TEMPLE HALL (ORIGINAL DESIGN AND CONSTRUCTION 1971)

-Past and Future of Temple Hall
+Past and Future of Blunt Hall

-Our design team leaders for the addition and renovation sat down with Tom to discuss the building’s original design intent and to gain perspective on Temple Hall’s early beginnings and continued legacy on campus.
+Our design team leaders for the addition and renovation sat down with Tom to discuss the building’s original design intent and to gain perspective on Blunt Hall’s early beginnings and continued legacy on campus.
 With this knowledge, BNIM is working closely with MSU to reinterpret the architectural cues of the existing building in a contemporary way.
-With intentionality and respect for its legacy and surrounding context, the MSU Temple Hall addition and renovation will reflect the notable features that make the building a unique part of MSU campus architecture while also addressing modern needs of the CNAS programs to strengthen Temple Hall’s presence on campus.
+With intentionality and respect for its legacy and surrounding context, the MSU Blunt Hall addition and renovation will reflect the notable features that make the building a unique part of MSU campus architecture while also addressing modern needs of the CNAS programs to strengthen Blunt Hall’s presence on campus.

 Shaping Design with Campus Stakeholders

-The needs, goals, and feedback from the CNAS and University community has been integral in shaping the future vision for Temple Hall.
+The needs, goals, and feedback from the CNAS and University community has been integral in shaping the future vision for Blunt Hall.
 As BNIM Lead Design Project Architect, Josh Harrold describes, “The process has been very inclusive to all of the components of the University.”
 BNIM’s design team has worked attentively with a core team of MSU representatives including MSU’s Dean, university architect, project manager, facilities staff, and department heads from the CNAS program.

-As equally essential to the design process has been the perspectives and voices of the students, faculty, and researchers as part of the CNAS community who will engage with Temple Hall each day to fundamentally determine the framework of the design.
+As equally essential to the design process has been the perspectives and voices of the students, faculty, and researchers as part of the CNAS community who will engage with Blunt Hall each day to fundamentally determine the framework of the design.
 BNIM held an open house for students and faculty; met with MSU’s advisory groups focused on sustainability, equity, and ADA guidelines; and held in-depth discussions with researchers and our team’s laboratory consultant to understand specific research and laboratory requirements in order to guide design development.

 Part of BNIM’s engagement process often involves the use of collaborative, online whiteboards, such as Miro and Mural, to have real-time discussion, conduct workshopping, and trial ideas with clients and collaborators.
-Design Team Member, Carleigh Pope explained how the design team’s engagement with MSU during schematic design involved the creation of virtual model blocking and stacking of the building’s program areas within Temple Hall, which was integral to the process.
+Design Team Member, Carleigh Pope explained how the design team’s engagement with MSU during schematic design involved the creation of virtual model blocking and stacking of the building’s program areas within Blunt Hall, which was integral to the process.

 Establishing Guiding Principles and Goals